 Detailed information for 2021/2022

-The purpose of the survey is to collect national data on selected socio-economic characteristics of full-time academic staff at Canadian universities.
+The purpose of the survey is to collect national data on selected socio-economic characteristics of full-time academic teaching staff in Canadian universities.

-This annual survey collects national comparable information on the number and socio-economic characteristics of full-time teaching staff at Canadian universities.
-The information is collected for each individual staff member employed by the institution as of October 1st of the academic year.
-The data collected by this survey are used by a variety of clients with a diversity of needs.
+The information is collected for each teaching staff of institutions as of October 1st of the academic year.
+The data collected by this survey is used by a variety of clients with a diversity of needs.
 Some of these clients include:

-- International organizations such as the United Nations Educational, Scientific, and Cultural Organization (U.N.E.S.C.O.), Organization for Economic Co-operation and Development (O.E.C.D.), and the Asian-Pacific Economic Co-operation (A.P.E.C.)
+- International organizations such as the United Nations Educational, Scientific, and Cultural Organization (U.N.E.S.C.O.) and the Organization for Economic Co-operation and Development (O.E.C.D.)

 - Council of Ministers of Education, Canada (C.M.E.C.)

 - National Associations such as Universities Canada (U.C.), Canadian Association of University Teachers (C.A.U.T.), Canadian Association of University Business Officers (C.A.U.B.O.)

 Granting agencies such as:

 -Natural Sciences and Engineering Research Council (NSERC),-Social Sciences and Humanities Research Council